simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

   > If the environment variable `ONCOCOY_MOUNTPOINT` is specified, the docker container will use **NTRIPSERVER**, otherwise it'll use **RTKLIB** for the connection to Onocoy.
 The container will use RTKLIB for the splitting of the feed and connection to RTKDIRECT still however.

 > **Note:** The onocoy dashboard/explorer won't provide you with the mountpoint information until they verify you can send them data.
-Omit it from this section until after you initially get past that window.
+Omit the mountpoint details from this section until after you initially get past that window.
 Then run the command again.

    ```bash
     docker run \